pchev/skychart/skychart/readme.txt

                          |- component     < project component
                          |- library       < project library
                          |- ...
-             |- units                     < all compilation .dcu object go here
+                         |- units         < all compilation object go here

 Install Lazarus using a recent snapshot from http://lazarus.freepascal.org

-There is a lot of package to install, do not compile Lazarus at each!
+There is a lot of package to install, do not compile Lazarus for each!
 To install each package in Lazarus use File-Open to open the .lpk Click "Open Package", "Compile", "Install".
 When the install tell you to rebuild Lazarus say NO.

-Launch Lazarus and go first to lazarus/component to install the following standard packages:
+Launch Lazarus and open Components-Configure Installed Packages Check that Printer4Lazarus, JPEGForLazarus and TurboPowerIPro are installed.
+If not install them from lazarus/component
       printers/printer4lazarus.lpk
       jpeg/jpegforlazarus.lpk
       turbopower_ipro/turbopoweripro.lpk